Many races offer pace bands for runners to use on race day.

 Is It Course Specific?

-If you race is flat, this really won’t matter since you will run an even pace.
+If your race is flat, this really won’t matter since you will run a consistent pace.

-However, if your course is hilly, know if your pace band is course specific.
+However, if your course is hilly, find out if your pace band is course specific.

 Gun v.
 Chip Time

 When you finish a race, you’ll have two finish times: your gun time and your chip time.

 - Gun Time: the time from when the starting gun went off to when you finished.

 - Chip Time: the time between you crossing the start line and you crossing the finish line.